vinith-reddy25/Weather_App/README.md

 ```

 ## Description
-This is a simple react weather app using OpenWeatherMap API.
+This is a simple react weather forecasting app using OpenWeatherMap API.

-## Technologies
-Project uses:
-* React
-* Styled Component